AndySmile/BachelorThesis/README.md

 * **Dev**
 	* stores latest development state but it's probably not stable nor those features're ready yet

-I'm currently working only in the Dev branch because this project is still work in progress.
+I'm currently working only in the **Dev** branch because this project is still work in progress.
 Not all features are implemented and neither it's a stable version.
 After each feature is right in place and stable, it'll move to the **master** branch.
 So, the latest stable version will be always in the **master** branch and all the latest features, bugfixes and so on will be in the **Dev** branch.

 **BE CAREFUL USING THE VERSION WITHIN DEV BRANCH!**

+##File Structure
+- *DempApp*
+	- Stores main demo application that includes all final features.
+- *Lib*
+	- Stores libraries/frameworks the DemoApp and all prototype depending on.
+- *Prototypes*
+	- Stores all prototype applications.

 ##Dependencies